Form: A single or multi-trunked tree.

 Sun: Full sun.

-needed in July.
-If cut to ground, it will grow new trunks from its roots.
+If cut to the ground, it will grow new trunks from its roots.
 Prune the lowest branches

 only in the summer, if at all.
-Do not thin more than 20% to avoid stem sunburn which encourages
+Do not thin branches by more than 20% to avoid stem sunburn

 Propagation: Scarified seed.

-Pests: Mistletoe possible if plant is weakened by prolonged drought.
+Pests: Mistletoe is possible if the plant is weakened by a prolonged drought.